achintyajha/Wiki-Assistant/README.md

 A virtual assistant that answers some basic questions using the wolfram and wikipedia APIs.

 ## Setup
--Clone the repository
+- Clone the repository
--create a virtualenv and activate it
+- Create a virtualenv and activate it
--pip install -r requirements.txt
+- pip install -r requirements.txt

 To run the program just type python assistant.py